Adnanosman9/Smart-Gloves/README.md

 - 🟢 **Green Wire**: Signal from Sensor to ESP32 ADC pin
 - ⚫ **Black Wire**: path to Ground (GND)

+## 🧤 Hardware Mounting & Assembly

+>**Sewn Sensor Sleeves**: The flex sensors slide into custom-sewn fabric channels on the back of each finger.
+This lets the sensors move and slide naturally when you make a fist, taking the physical stress off the delicate traces so they don't break.

+>**3D-Printed Wrist Hub**: The main brain (ESP32 and IMU) lives inside a low-profile, custom 3D-printed case.

+>**Velcro Straps**: Instead of permanently gluing the case to the fabric, the Wrist Hub uses built-in strap loops and an adjustable Velcro band.
+This keeps the IMU firmly anchored to your wrist for accurate tracking, but makes it super easy to pop the electronics off when you need to wash the glove!

 ## Bill of Materials

 | Component / Part | Qty | Value / Specs | Link | Cost (BDT) |